jschwarzwalder/aws-sdk-php/docs/guide/configuration.rst

 :Type: ``bool|string``

-You can customize the peer SSL/TLS certificate verification behavior of the SDK using the ``verify`` http option.
+You can customize the peer SSL/TLS certificate verification behavior of the SDK using the ``verify`` ``http`` option.

-* Set to ``true`` to enable SSL/TLS peer certificate verification and use the default CA bundle provided by operating system.
+* Set to ``true`` to enable SSL/TLS peer certificate verification and use the default CA bundle provided by the operating system.
-* Set to ``false`` to disable peer certificate verification (this is insecure!).
+* Set to ``false`` to disable peer certificate verification.
+(This is not secure!)
 * Set to a string to provide the path to a CA cert bundle to enable verification using a custom CA bundle.

-If the CA bundle cannot be found for your system and you receive an error, then you will need to provide the path to a CA bundle to the SDK.
-If you do not need a specific CA bundle, then Mozilla provides a commonly used CA bundle which can be downloaded `here <https://raw.githubusercontent.com/bagder/ca-bundle/master/ca-bundle.crt>`_ (this is maintained by the maintainer of cURL).
-Once you have a CA bundle available on disk, you can set the ``openssl.cafile`` PHP ini setting to point to the path to the file, allowing you to omit the ``verify`` request option.
+If the CA bundle cannot be found for your system and you receive an error, you must provide the path to a CA bundle to the SDK.
+If you do not need a specific CA bundle, Mozilla provides a commonly used CA bundle which you can download `here <https://raw.githubusercontent.com/bagder/ca-bundle/master/ca-bundle.crt>`_ (this is maintained by the maintainer of cURL).
+Once you have a CA bundle available on disk, you can set the ``openssl.cafile`` PHP .ini setting to point to the path to the file, allowing you to omit the ``verify`` request option.
-Much more detail on SSL certificates can be found on the `cURL website <http://curl.haxx.se/docs/sslcerts.html>`_.
+You can find much more detail on SSL certificates on the `cURL website <http://curl.haxx.se/docs/sslcerts.html>`_.

 .. code-block:: php

     use Aws\DynamoDb\DynamoDbClient;

-    // Use a custom CA bundle.
+    // Use a custom CA bundle
     $client = new DynamoDbClient([
         'region'  => 'us-west-2',
         'version' => 'latest',